In Shipmondo there are three different picking solutions:

 Click Create pick path.

-NB!
+Note!
 If your primary button is called Start pick path, you can change it to Create pick path list under Settings > Pick.

 A document will now be created consisting of: